Exhibition changes at Museum of Brisbane:

 I can look in the shop now or I can look in the shop on my way back.

-After I walk past the shop, I will walk down a blue hallway to enter the Museum.
+After I walk past the shop, I will walk down a purple hallway to enter the Museum.

 I notice the toilet to my right.